Diffusion Model-Augmented Behavioral Cloning: Experiments

-\myparagraph{Overall Task Performance} In navigation (\maze{}) and manipulation (\fetchpick{} and \handrotate{}) tasks, our \method{} performs competitively, i.e., within a standard deviation, against the Diffusion Policy and outperforms the other baselines.
-We hypothesize that these tasks require the agent to learn from demonstrations with various behaviors.
+\myparagraph{Overall Task Performance} In navigation (\maze{}) and dexterous manipulation (\handrotate{}) tasks, our \method{} performs competitively, i.e., within a standard deviation, against the Diffusion Policy and outperforms the other baselines.
+As discussed in~\mysecref{sec:exp_multimodal}, these tasks require the agent to learn from multimodal demonstrations of various behaviors.
 Diffusion policy has shown promising performance for capturing multi-modality distribution, while our \method{} can also generalize well with the guidance of the diffusion models, so both methods achieve satisfactory results.

-In tasks that locomotion is involved, i.e., \cheetah{}, \walker{}, and \antreach{}, our \method{} outperforms Diffusion Policy and performs competitively against the simple BC baseline.
-We hypothesize that this is because locomotion tasks with sufficient expert demonstrations and little randomness do not require generalization during inference.
+In locomotion tasks, i.e., \cheetah{} and \walker{}, our \method{} outperforms Diffusion Policy and performs competitively against the simple BC baseline.
+We hypothesize that this is because locomotion tasks with sufficient expert demonstrations and little randomness do not require generalization during inference, which results in lower majority scores as shown in~\mysecref{sec:exp_multimodal}.
 The agent can simply follow the closed-loop progress of the expert demonstrations, resulting in both BC and \method{} performing similarly to the expert demonstrations.
-On the other hand, the Diffusion Policy is designed for modeling multimodal behaviors and therefore performs inferior results on single-mode locomotion tasks.
+On the other hand, the Diffusion Policy is designed for modeling multimodal behaviors and therefore, performs inferior results on single-mode locomotion tasks.
+For \antreach{} task, which combines locomotion and navigation, our method outperforms all the baselines.

-In summary, our proposed \method{} is able to perform superior results on all tasks, which verifies the effectiveness of combining conditional and joint distribution modeling.
+In summary, our proposed \method{} is able to perform superior results across all tasks, which verifies the effectiveness of combining conditional and joint distribution modeling.

 \myparagraph{Inference Efficiency} To evaluate the inference efficiency, we measure and report the number of evaluation episodes per second ($\uparrow$) for Implicit BC (9.92), Diffusion Policy (1.38), and \method{} (\textbf{30.79}) on an NVIDIA RTX 3080 Ti GPU in \maze{}.
-As a results of modeling the conditional probability $p(a|s)$, \method{} and BC can directly map states to actions during inference.
+As a result of modeling the conditional probability $p(a|s)$, \method{} and BC can directly map states to actions during inference.
 In contrast, Implicit BC samples and optimizes actions, while Diffusion Policy iteratively denoises sampled noises, which are both time-consuming.
 This verifies the efficiency of modeling the conditional probability.